quixio/quix-docs/docs/tutorials/clickstream/overview.md

 !!! warning

     This tutorial is out of date.
+Please check the [tutorials overview](../overview.md) for our latest tutorials.

 In this tutorial you learn about a project template that analyzes a clickstream in real time, and generates events based on behavior.
 You use Python, rather than kSQL to perform aggregations and implement event logic based on user behavior.